stefanofa/awesome/TOPICS.md

 *   [taskforcesh/bullmq](https://github.com/taskforcesh/bullmq) - BullMQ - Message Queue and Batch processing for NodeJS and Python based on Redis

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-It's a ChatGPT for your bookmarks.
-Import tweets or save websites and content using the chrome extension.
+Extremely fast, scalable, memory API for the AI era.

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI